Must HR Post Job Openings Externally?

 Generally, in the private sector outside of these two scenarios, employers need to consider:

+- Perceived Opportunities Within Your Organization.
 Employees want to believe that if they work hard and contribute, that they will be eligible for internal promotion and job transfers.
 They must see employees obtaining these opportunities if you want to retain your best employees.
 You have to exhibit a culture of opportunity.
+If it’s been awhile since an internal candidate got the job, consider the message that the employees are receiving.
+The opportunity for career development is one of five employee must-haves at work.

 In summary, the decision to post jobs externally is usually not a requirement except in the exceptions noted.
 But, an employer might want to compare internal talent with the talent that is available in the marketplace.